 - Once a 2T chair hits the market there will be much media interest providing automatic PR.
 Firms without a 2T model are likely to be disadvantaged.

-Attitudes to Morbidity
+Attitudes of office manager to Morbidity

 Most symptoms abate on quitting the office and others settle with a day or two off work.
 It is only when a worker is forced to leave the job as a result of a possible work related illness that senior management become aware that a problem exists.
 The danger of litigation can seriously concentrate the mind.